 Many parents trust that the products they buy for their infants are thoroughly tested and regulated by government safety standards.
 However, this is not always the case.
-Each year, hundreds of dangerous products are purchased by consumers before recalling from store shelves.
+Each year, hundreds of dangerous products are purchased by consumers before being recalled from store shelves.

-According to data from Consumer Reports (CR), “40 percent of all recalls last year were for kids’ products.”
-Among these recalled kids’ products is the drop-side crib, which has been responsible for causing numerous infant deaths and injuries since the year 2000.
+Safe Kids Worldwide tracks recalled child products.
+Among these recalled kids’ products is the drop-side crib.
+Which has been responsible for causing numerous infant deaths and injuries since 2000.

 For drop-side cribs, one of the sides can easily side down, making it easier for a caretaker to reach the baby.
-However, these types of cribs are less structurally sound than traditional four-sided cribs and carry several deadly defects.
+However, these cribs are less structurally sound than traditional four-sided cribs.
+They carry several deadly defects.

-Certain hardware failures can cause mattress gaps to form, which creates a suffocation hazard for young children.
+Certain hardware failures can cause mattress gaps to form.
+That creates a suffocation hazard for young children.
 Additionally, other types of hardware failures can cause the drop-side to come loose, carrying the potential to entrap and suffocate children who have fallen through.

-Over the past 20 years, drop-side cribs are linked to 32 confirmed infant fatalities, 14 suspected infant fatalities, and numerous more infant injuries.
+Over the past 20 years, drop-side cribs are linked to 32 confirmed infant fatalities.
+14 suspected infant fatalities.
+And numerous more infant injuries.
 In 2011, the Consumer Product Safety Commission introduced crib regulations that would effectively ban the sale and manufacturing of drop-side cribs in the United States.
-Before then, at least several million different types of drop-side cribs had been recalled from the market.
+Before then, several million types of drop-side cribs had been recalled from the market.

-If you are a parent searching for a safe crib, it is always best to do your research before making any purchases.
-When shopping for a crib or any other kind of sleeping equipment for your baby, always make sure that government safety standards and regulations have been followed.
-If your child was hurt due to a defective crib, be sure to contact an experienced injury lawyer for help right away.
+If you are a parent searching for a safe crib, it is always best to research before making any purchases.
+When shopping for a baby’s crib or other sleeping equipment, always ensure that government safety standards and regulations have been followed.
+If your child was hurt due to a defective crib, contact an experienced injury lawyer for help immediately.

 Contact a New York Product Liability Lawyer

-Product manufacturers have an obligation to ensure their products are safe for consumer use.
-If your child was hurt or killed due to a defective crib, contact the New York defective product lawyers of Hach & Rose, LLP right away.
-We can be reached at (212) 779-0057 or through our online contact form, and we’ll be ready to fight for the fair compensation and justice your family deserves.
+Product manufacturers must ensure their products are safe for consumer use.
+If your child was hurt or killed due to a defective crib, contact the New York defective product lawyers of Hach & Rose, LLP immediately.
+We can be reached at (212) 779-0057 or through our online contact form.
+We’ll be ready to fight for the fair compensation and justice your family deserves.